ecilasun/expansionboardA/README.md

 # expansionboardA

-This repository contains plans for an expansion board built for QMTECH A7 200T core board.
+This repository contains KiCAD 7 project files for an expansion module built for QMTECH A7 200T core board.
-It requires KiCAD 7 and required libraries (models/symbols) are included.
+Required libraries (models and symbols) are included with the project.

 <img src="render.png" width="512px">

 # Bill of materials

 See expansionboardA.cv file for the list of components required for a fully populated board.
+Please note that some are optional (such as the USB controller chips) depending on your application.

 # Future sections:
 - Populating the board partially